Safety

 If you have detected signs that a leak may have occurred, you should take the following actions:

 • Leave the leak area immediately.
-Walk into the wind away from the possible hazardous fumes.
+Walk into the wind away from the possible hazardous fumes and in an uphill direction.

-• Do not touch, breathe, or make contact with leaking liquids.
+• Do not touch, breathe, or make contact with leaking liquids or vapors.
+Oil, natural gas, and carbon dioxide can displace oxygen, collect in low areas, and cause asphyxiation

-• Do not light a match, start an engine, use a wireless telephone, switch on/off light switches, or do anything that may create a spark.
+• Do not light a match, start an engine, use a cell phone, switch on/off light switches, or do anything that may create a spark.

 • From a safe location, call 9-1-1 or your local emergency response number and the pipeline company.
 Call collect, if needed, and give your name, phone number, a description of the leak and its location.